-Whether perched on a coral reef in the Pacific with nothing but a backdrop of glistening turquoise ocean or extended over a lagoon alongside glorious mountain ranges in Central America, luxury overwater bungalow resorts are tucked away in spectacular destinations all over the world.
+Whether perched on a coral reef in the Pacific with nothing but a backdrop of glistening turquoise ocean, or extended over a lagoon alongside glorious mountain ranges in Central America, luxury overwater bungalows and villas are tucked away in spectacular destinations all over the world.

-For those seeking relaxation amongst wondrous isolated natural environments, we’ve found the most enviable bungalows for you to kick your feet up in.
+For those seeking relaxation amongst wondrous isolated natural environments, we’ve found the most enviable overwater bungalows for you to kick your feet up in.